Harsh-3006/datmanBackend/README.md

 ## 🚀 How to Run the Project

 1️⃣ Clone the project and navigate into the directory:
-`git clone https://github.com/Harsh-3006/datmanBackend.git && cd your-repo-name`
+`git clone https://github.com/Harsh-3006/datmanBackend.git && cd datmanBackend`

 2️⃣ Install dependencies:
 `npm install`